Resistance Is Not Enough.

 The elites have failed us.
 We need a political movement that fights to take back our government from those who have corrupted and subverted it.
 Martin Luther King Jr found that “the inseparable twin of racial injustice is economic injustice.”
 That’s why the great unfinished work of his life — and of the civil rights movement — was the fight against poverty and for the economic empowerment of working people through labor rights and jobs for all.
 It will not be easy to create shared prosperity.
 We need to fight to make government an instrument of the common good, not the special interests.
 That requires a powerful, unified movement for economic justice that will take back our democracy.
 Click here for rest of Background.

-- Jobs for All – by Investing in Rebuilding America and a Green New Deal
+I. Jobs for All – by Investing in Rebuilding America and a Green New Deal

 Inequality has reached new extremes.
 As the corporate elite pulls in incomes, perks and tax breaks beyond the imaginations of kings, wages for the rest of us have stagnated or declined – and more and more jobs have become contingent and part-time, with low pay and few benefits.
 Robust economic growth and full employment, if we can achieve it, will force employers to bid up wages.
 But the key to reversing inequality is strong unions.
 We pledge to fight for the right of workers to form unions and bargain collectively for better wages and benefits.
 Guaranteed labor rights should be complemented by action to lift the floor under every worker by guaranteeing a living wage, paid sick and vacation days, and affordable health care.
 We must curb CEO compensation policies that give executives personal incentives to plunder their own companies.
 And we should use the tax system to reward companies that pay their workers a decent proportion to what they pay their executives.